westhee/LIFSResearchBlog/_posts/2022-10-20-Seminar-on-Exchange-of-Natural-Language-Processing-Technology-Supporting-Investigation.md

 **1. Introduce about Police Science Institute**

-The first session of the seminar, Dr. Oh Kyung-seok introduced the National Police University’s Police Science Institute.
-Currently, the institute is conducting research in various fields related to police policy.
+The first session of the seminar, Dr. Oh Kyung-seok introduced the National Police University’s Police Science Institute Currently, the institute is conducting research in various fields related to police policy.
 Through this session, it was a very beneficial time to understand the institute and the various research trends in the field of investigation that are currently underway.